kdenalxandr/boston-celtics-r-analysis/README.md

 - boston_celtics_2025_season_stats.Rmd - Full Analysis in R
 - boston_celtics_2025_season_stats.html - Rendered version with visuals (download document to see visualizations)
 - README.md - project summary
+ **Note:** The date on the file reflects the day I started the analysis.
+The data pulls from a live website and was updated to match the current stats for the completed season.
 ## Future Improvements
 - Update Analysis with complete 2024-2025 season stats